Index of Equivariant Callias-Type Operators and Invariant Metrics of Positive Scalar Curvature: The Endomorphism and the Higson Corona

-We now turn to the $K$-theory of the Higson $G$-corona.
-Recall the definition of $\overline{M}^G$ from section \ref{sec:G-Invertible}; we refer to this as the ``smooth" definition, to distinguish it from the metric space definition (see for instance \cite{Keesling}), which we denote by $\overline{X}^d$ for a metric space $(X,d)$.
-We are motivated by:
+We now turn to the $K$-theory of the Higson $G$-corona $\overline{M}^G$.
+We are motivated by the work of Keesling \cite{Keesling} on $K$-theory of the Higson compactification of metric spaces.
+Recall that for $X$ a metric space and $\phi$ a function on $X$, the map $V_r(\phi):M\rightarrow\mathbb{R}^+$ defined by